EscapedShadows/Api-Hostify/README.md

 This system is typically used for smaller projects.

-## As you might have noticed in the repository, there are six Python files in total:

-- bucketWIN.py
-- binWIN.py
-- containerWIN.py
-- bucketUNIX.py
-- binUNIX.py
-- containerUNIX.py

-There are different versions for Windows and Linux.
-Although it would work with one file on both platforms, each version has bug patches specific to the OS for optimal performance.

 ## Why did I create this project?

 I created this project because I understand the difficulties of writing a simple and clean API, ensuring it works, fixing bugs, handling system implementations, writing documentation, and maintaining the project.
 Plus, I enjoy providing free resources.